stormgle/account-base/README.md

 `npm run example`

-It will setup the environment variables.
+It will setup environment variables.
 Run docker and install the necessary image if not installed yet.
 Then, it starts the local database service from docker, create USERS Collection and add three initial documents for Super-Admin, Admin and Tester users.
 Eventually, it starts the API Server at port `3100`.

 After the server is started and running.
 Open a ternimal and make a request to the example server, using `curl` for example.